j0la/linux-nunchuk/README.md

 `build/host` contains the cross-compilation toolchain.

-`build/images` contains the bootloader, kernel, and root filesystem images.
+`build/images` contains the bootloader, kernel, device tree, and root filesystem images.
+The kernel image and device tree are installed in the target's `/boot` and loaded by U-Boot using `extlinux.conf`.

-## Installation
+## Install

-The U-Boot bootloader, Linux kernel, and root filesystem images must be flashed to the microSD card.

 Insert the SD card in the host system and run `dmesg` to find the device name (e.g. `sdb`).